tbedford/Website-Test/source/index.md

-# Coffee and Code - my simple blog
+# Coffee and Code

+Thoughts on code, cats and coffee...

 * [About](./about.html)
 * [Contact](./contact.html)